 The second Community Wellbeing Survey was conducted in June 2017 and a report prepared.
 Results showed that the Wellbeing Index remained high at 75.
 Any score above 60 means that most people reported positive views about their personal and community wellbeing.
 An infographic gives a snapshot of the findings from the 2017 survey.2015

-The results of the 2015 survey have been analysed and the report shows Council received a Wellbeing Index of 76.2 out of 100.
+The results of the 2015 were presented in a report which shows Lane Cove received a Wellbeing Index of 76.2 out of 100.
 The score is based on responses to 15 questions across a number of different aspects of wellbeing, ie. the things that make it possible for us to lead meaningful, happy and fulfilled lives.
 Any score above 60 means that most people reported positive views about their personal and community wellbeing.

-An Infographic has been developed to give a snapshot of the findings from 2015.
+An Infographic gives a snapshot of the findings from the 2015 survey.